Skallwar/suckit/README.md

 # SuckIT

-`SuckIT` allows you to recursively visit and download a website's content to your disk.
+`SuckIT` allows you to recursively visit and suck a website's content to your disk.

 ![SuckIT Logo](suckit_logo.png)